 Which is why when preparing for our road trip, we found ourselves looking to purchase some family-friendly camping gear.

 I was initially a little overwhelmed at this prospect.
 Thanks to the hubby for his ever-present budget-conscious approach.
-Here are a few ways we were able to cut down on our family camping expenses.
+Here are 3 budget-friendly ideas for family camping that helped us cut down on our expenses.

 1. Test before you buy.